anderssandstrom/ecmc_target_muts_logger/README.md

 ```

 ### Encoder

-AMO encoder should be conneted to EL5021 (slave 1)
+AMO encoder should be conneted to the black cable with heidenhain connector.
+This is interbally conencted to EL5021 (slave 1).

 ### Telemess sensors